mshynji/mad-libs-python/README.md

 # Mad Libs Solution Generation

-## Description
 With the main goal of learning project structuring in Python, I built this application with the sole purpose of giving samples of answers to a mad libs game.
 It reads all lines from a sample file and turns them into a word list, which can be a noun, verb or an adjective list.
-With that, the user is prompted to input a sample phrase formatted to the applications standard, from which it will be returned a completed phrase.
+With that, the user is prompted to input a sample phrase formatted in the application's standard, from which it will be returned a completed phrase.

-After developing this tool, I now have a deeper understanding of several concepts, like project structuring, file manipulation, list manipulation, input handling, code commenting and module building.

 ## Working tree
 ```bash